Wayne County, Michigan

 Wayne County is the most populous county in the U.S. state of Michigan.
 As of 2020, the United States census placed its population at 1,793,561, making it the 19th-most populous county in the United States.
 The county seat is Detroit.
-The county was founded in 1796 and organized in 1815.
+The county was founded in 1796 and organized in 1815, the application for the territory that would become the State of Michigan.
 Wayne County is included in the Detroit-Warren-Dearborn, MI Metropolitan Statistical Area.
 It is one of several U.S. counties named after Revolutionary War-era general Anthony Wayne.